The quantum tropical vertex

-Two basic examples are: \begin{itemize} \item For every $\fm=(m_1,\dots,m_n)$ an $n$-tuple of primitive non-zero vectors in $M=\Z^2$, the pair $(Y_\fm,\partial Y_\fm)$\footnote{Strictly speaking, $Y_\fm$ is not smooth, but log smooth.
-We can either make $Y_\fm$ smooth by toric blow-ups or allow log smooth objects in the definition of log Calabi-Yau.} defined in Section \ref{section_log_cy_surface}.
-Then $(Y_\fm,\partial Y_\fm)$ is log Calabi-Yau with respect to every class $\beta \in H_2(Y_\fm,\Z)$ and so in particular with respect to the classes $\beta_p \in H_2(Y_\fm,\Z)$ defined in Section \ref{section_curve_classes_log_cy}. \item $Y$ a del Pezzo surface and $\partial Y$ a smooth anticanonical divisor.
-Then $(Y,\partial Y)$ is log Calabi-Yau with respect to every class $\beta \in H_2(Y,\Z)$. \end{itemize}
+Two basic examples are: \begin{itemize} \item For every $\fm=(m_1,\dots,m_n)$ an $n$-tuple of primitive non-zero vectors in $M=\Z^2$, the pair $(Y_\fm,\partial Y_\fm)$ defined in Section \ref{section_log_cy_surface}.
+Strictly speaking, $Y_\fm$ is not smooth, but log smooth.
+We can either make $Y_\fm$ smooth by toric blow-ups or allow log smooth objects in the definition of log Calabi-Yau.
+Then $(Y_\fm,\partial Y_\fm)$ is log Calabi-Yau with respect to every class $\beta \in H_2(Y_\fm,\Z)$ and so in particular with respect to the classes $\beta_p \in H_2(Y_\fm,\Z)$ defined in Section \ref{section_curve_classes_log_cy}. \item If $Y$ is a del Pezzo surface and $\partial Y$ a smooth anticanonical divisor, then $(Y,\partial Y)$ is log Calabi-Yau with respect to every class $\beta \in H_2(Y,\Z)$. \end{itemize}